webdevsuperfast/directory-search/README.md

-# Bootstrap Vue Boilerplate
+# Directory Search

 ## Introduction

-Bootstrap Vue Boilerplate is my personal boilerplate when building Bootstrap-enabled VueJS sites.
+Directory Search is a VueJS application that uses Google to search Open Directory files.
+It is loosely on [Palined](http://www.palined.com/search/) and [FileChef](http://filechef.com/).

 ## Building from Source